Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Introduction

 These operator theoretical properties are closely related to the solution theory of the time-dependent problem \eqref{eq:CP_intro}.
 Namely, $\Rsec$-sectoriality implies in UMD-spaces $X$ maximal $L^p_t$-regularity for $p\in (1,\infty)$, that is, there exists a constant $C>0$ such that if in \eqref{eq:CP_intro} the right hand side satisfies $f\in L^p(0,\infty;X)$ and $x_0=0$, then there is a unique solution $x$ to \eqref{eq:CP_intro} satisfying the maximal regularity estimate

-see e.g. \cite{We, DHP, Pruess_book} for on overview on this subject.
-The corresponding notion of stochastic maximal regularity is not equivalent to the deterministic notion, but it is implied for instance by the boundedness of the $H^\infty$-calculus, see e.g. \cite{AV19, NVW11eq, MaximalLpregularity} and the references given therein for details on this theory.
-Moreover, sectoriality, $\Rsec$-sectoriality, and the boundedness of the $H^\infty$-calculus give information on the fractional powers of $\A$, and furthermore these properties induce certain scales of operators.
-Amongst others, this is helpful in the analysis of many quasi- or semi-linear problems, compare e.g. \cite{ AV19_QSEE_1, AV19_QSEE_2, AV19_QSEE_3, PruSim04, PrussWeight1, PrussWeight2, Pruess_book} just to give a small sample of the literature in this direction.
+see e.g. \cite{We, DHP, pruss2016moving, KuWe} for overviews on this subject.
+The corresponding notion of stochastic maximal regularity is not equivalent to the deterministic notion, but it is implied for instance by the boundedness of the $H^\infty$-calculus, see e.g. \cite{AV19, MaximalLpregularity} and the references given therein for details on this theory.
+Moreover, sectoriality, $\Rsec$-sectoriality, and the boundedness of the $H^\infty$-calculus give information on the fractional powers of $\A$.
+Also, the domains and ranges of the fractional powers of $\A$ induce scales of extrapolation spaces and thereon consistent families of operators, compare e.g. \cite{Haase:2}.
+Amongst others, this is helpful in the analysis of many quasi- or semi-linear problems, compare e.g. \cite{ AV19_QSEE_1, AV19_QSEE_2, NVW11eq, PruSim04, PrussWeight1, PrussWeight2, pruss2016moving} just to give a small sample of the literature in this direction.

-The classical perturbation theorems for sectoriality, $\Rsec$-sectoriality, and the boundedness of the $H^\infty$-calculus deal with smallness conditions often expressed in form of small relative bounds, relative compactness or lower order perturbations, compare e.g. \cite{DDHPV, DHP, KuWePert}.
+The classical perturbation theorems for sectoriality, $\Rsec$-sectoriality, and the boundedness of the $H^\infty$-calculus deal with smallness conditions often expressed in form of small relative bounds, relative compactness or lower order perturbations, compare e.g. \cite{DDHPV, DHP, KuWePert, AHS1994}.
 The aim here is to complement these classical results for general additive perturbations by perturbation theorems for off-diagonal perturbations in the diagonally dominant case.
 In this situation it turns out that the smallness or lower order perturbation conditions can be imposed on objects describing the coupling rather than on the full additive perturbation.
-Moreover, assuming that off-diagonal perturbations preserve a certain structure by perturbing ``in the right direction'', one can omit even any kind of smallness conditions.
+Moreover, assuming that off-diagonal perturbations preserve a certain structure by perturbing ``in the right direction'', one can omit even any kind of smallness conditions, see Section~\ref{sec:sec_Rsec} below.
 Also, many assumptions imposed on the general setting can be weakened for the case of off-diagonal perturbations.
-For instance for the $H^\infty$-calculus in general only lower order perturbations are admissible while here we include also some large off-diagonal perturbations which are not of lower order.
+For instance, for the classical perturbation results for sectoriality and $\mathcal{R}$-sectoriality on relative bounded perturbations with small relative bound, there is no straightforward counterpart for the bounded $H^\infty$-calculus.
+The available perturbation results for the $H^\infty$-calculus require further assumptions in addition to the smallness conditions.
+Here we have been able to show a result of this type although only for the case of some off-diagonal perturbations behaving well in some extrapolation scales induced by $\diag$, compare Section~\ref{sec:Hinfty} below.